 (D) System operations functions shall be segregated from reconciliation duties;

-(v) A separate EBT security component shall be incorporated into the State agency Security Program for Automated Data Processing (ADP) systems where appropriate and as prescribed under §277.18(p) of this chapter.
+(v) A separate EBT security component shall be incorporated into the State agency Security Program for Automated Data Processing (ADP) systems where appropriate as prescribed under §277.18(m) of this chapter.
 The periodic risk analyses required by the Security Program shall address the following items specific to an EBT system:

 (A) EBT system vulnerability to theft and unauthorized use;

 (B) Completeness and timeliness of the reconciliation system;